dbousfie/3201/syllabus.md

 of the course, students self-calculate their participation based on what they submitted each week.
 We only count your top 10 submissions.
 If there are any exceptional circumstances, please document them in your final attachment summary and explain how they impact your calculation.
+I reserve the right to reassess any or all participation during the final calculation.\
+\
 Sample calculation\
 w1 85 - 'more precise'\
 w2 85 - 'more precise'\